computer-agents/agent-studio/desktop_env/eval/examples/README.md

 - `task_id`: (integer) A unique identifier for the task.
 - `available_apis`: (array of strings) Specifies the APIs available for the task.
-- `score`: (number) The score associated with the task.
-- `reset`: (array) Indicates which environment should be reset before the task.
-This must correspond to strings in `environments`.
 - `intent_template`: (string, null) A template describing the task's intent.
 - `instantiation_dict`: (object, null) A dictionary for instantiation details.
 - `evals`: (array) An array of evaluation objects pertaining to the task.